Automorphisms of graph products of groups and acylindrical hyperbolicity: Preliminaries

 By applying Lemma \ref{lem:Inclusion}, we know that $\Lambda \subset \Xi$ and that $h \in g \langle \Lambda \rangle \cdot \langle \mathrm{link}(\Lambda) \rangle \cdot \langle \Xi \rangle$.
 As $\Lambda$ is a maximal join, necessarily $\Lambda= \Xi$ and $\mathrm{link}(\Lambda)= \emptyset$.
 As a consequence, $h \in g \langle \Lambda \rangle$, so that

 Therefore, $g \langle \Lambda \rangle g^{-1} = P$, concluding the proof. \end{proof}

-In a graph product, we refer to an element whose support is neither a single vertex nor a join as an \emph{irreducible element} .
+In a graph product, we refer to an element whose support is not a single vertex and does lie in a join as an \emph{irreducible element} .
 Our next statement, which is a consequence of \cite[Theorem 6.16]{MinasyanOsin}, describes subgroups which contain such elements.

 \begin{prop} Let $\Gamma$ be a simplicial graph, $\mathcal{G}$ a collection of groups indexed by $V(\Gamma)$, and $H \leq \Gamma \mathcal{G}$ a subgroup.
 If $H$ is not contained in a product subgroup nor in a conjugate of a vertex-group, then it contains an irreducible element of $\Gamma \mathcal{G}$. \end{prop}